The fitness world evolves every day because people strive to keep fit.

-Weight loss can be increased with relatively small amounts of garlic extract, which has less of a bad smell to it when mixed into pills and powders.
-(3)
+Weight loss can be increased with relatively small amounts of garlic extract, which has less of a bad smell to it when mixed into pills and powders .

 Ideally, you should take this in raw form by adding some to your evening meal.
-This will have the added benefit of acting as an appetite suppressant, so you avoid waking up starving.
+This will have the added benefit of acting as one of the best appetite suppressants, so you avoid waking up starving.

 Here's an interesting video from Chef Ricardo on how you can use garlic for weight loss.